 What about costs for the buyer?

 Traditionally the buyer has a different set of costs to pay for, including Stamp Duty, a surveyor’s fee and legal fees.
 They do not pay estate agent fees.

 Are there ways to avoid these fees?

 The cheapest way to sell your home in England and Wales is to use an online estate agency, many of these sites offer a fixed fee package which means you know the cost of using the service from the outset.
-The services offered by these sites differs, with some companies offering a comprehensive package whilst others simply enable you to upload a listing.
+The services offered by these sites differ, with some companies offering a comprehensive package whilst others simply enabling you to upload a listing.
 Prices usually range between £300 up to £1500, but can be as low as £45.

 It is worth noting that it’s quite normal for the estate agent’s contract to state that agency fees are due on exchange of contracts, meaning that you would be liable for the fees even in circumstances when a buyer did not complete on the house purchase.